AREEG94FAHAD/Udacity_final_project/README.md

 ## API Reference

 ### Getting Started
-Base URL: At present this app can only be run locally and is not hosted as a base URL.
-The backend app is hosted at the default, http://127.0.0.1:5000/.
+Base URL: At present this app be run remotley and is  hosted as a base URL.
+The backend app is hosted at the default, https://lolo94.herokuapp.com/.
-Authentication: This version of the application does not require  auth0 authentication.
+Authentication: This version of the application does  require  auth0 authentication.

 ### Getting Started
 Errors are returned as JSON objects in the following format: